Home

 In and Out of Favor

 The French, Italian, Russian and American navies were quick to create torpedo boat flotillas.
 These boats were usually between 25 and 50m long and a displacement in the 30 to 150 ton range.
-Maximum speed varied between 20 to 30 knots, usually from a single propeller, but later, as the boat type grew, typically equipped with dual props.
+Maximum speed varied between 20 to 30 knots, usually from a single propeller, but later, as the boat type grew longer, typically equipped with dual props.

 The Royal Navy in Britain was often one of the first to develop and test new technologies, but slow to implement.
 Instead they had for a while adopted a policy of wait-and-see.